firatgoktepe/static-site-test/README.md

 # static-site-test

-Test trial site with purpose of deploying netlify to share web site statically with others
+Test trial site with purpose of deploying netlify to share web site as statically with others